-The Eurovision Song Contest of 1964 in Copenhagen saw an unrivaled first Italian victory with a song performed by the only 16-year-old Gigliola Cinquetti who had already won the Italian San Remo Festival with her entry Non Ho l’Età.
+The 1964 Eurovision Song Contest took place in Copenhagen, Denmark.
+Italy scored its first victory with a song performed by 16-year-old Gigliola Cinquetti who had already won the Italian San Remo Festival with her entry Non Ho l’Età.

 Protest on stage

-The 1964 Eurovision Song Contest took place in the famous Tivoli in Copenhagen.
-This year, the event was highly political and there were demands that the right-wing dictatorships in Spain and Portugal should be excluded from the contest.
+The 1964 Eurovision Song Contest took place in the famous Tivoli Concert Hall in Copenhagen.
+The event became highly politicised with demands that right-wing dictatorships in Spain and Portugal should be excluded from the contest.
 There was even some trouble during the contest as just before the Belgian entry, a man entered the stage holding a banner saying "Boycott Franco and Salazar".
-He was quickly removed from the stage though.
+He was quickly removed from the stage.

-As in the three years before, 16 countries participated in the competition.
-Portugal made its debute, and Sweden chose not to enter the contest.
+As in the three previous contests, 16 countries participated in the competition.
+Portugal made its debut whilst Sweden chose not to enter.
 Germany, Portugal and Switzerland each scored zero points for the first time.
 In the case of Portugal, it was the first time in the history of the contest that a newcomer did not receive any points at all.